BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Understanding on (multi-)Sentences

-Despite well-designed prompts providing rich contextual information, all reasoning LLMs perform substantially worse than supervised baselines, showing an average gap of around 20 points.
-Among the frameworks, eRST yields the lowest scores--likely due to its recent introduction and limited exposure during pretraining—with even the strongest model, GPT-5-mini, achieving only the low 30s.
-The ISO framework attains the highest LLM performance at $57\%$, which remains well below supervised results.
-In contrast, all fine-tuned systems perform markedly better, with DeDisCo reaching approximately $70\%$ across frameworks.
+All reasoning LLMs perform worse than supervised baselines, with an average gap of about 20 points, while non-reasoning models consistently trail reasoning models.
+Among the frameworks, eRST yields the lowest scores---likely because the framework is relatively new and its theoretical foundations have seen limited exposure in modern LLM---with even GPT-5-mini achieving only the low 30s.
+The ISO framework attains the highest LLM performance at $57\%$, while remains well below supervised results ($72\%$).
+In contrast, all fine-tuned systems perform markedly better, with DeDisCo reaching $70$\textendash$80\%$ across frameworks.